 Veterinary and Wild Animal Science Camps

-All sessions are taught by the Zoo's own animal division staff with assistence from top level students enrolled at North Carolina State University Veterinary School.
+All sessions are taught by the Zoo's own veterinary division staff with assistance from top-level students enrolled at the North Carolina State University Veterinary School.

 The North Carolina Zoo's Wild Animal Research Camp acquaints campers with some of the techniques that researchers use to study animals in the wild.
 These techniques include reading scat and other signs and using camera traps, and for the overnight campers, employing night vision equipment.